By Kylan Gibbs, CEO and Co-founder, Inworld AI

 Realtime STT with voice profiling for triage signals, the

 Realtime API for end-to-end voice pipelines.
-We provide infrastructure that healthtech builders use to build HIPAA-aligned voice products: SOC 2 Type II, GDPR, on-premise deployment options, and BAAs available on enterprise contracts.
+SOC 2 Type II, GDPR, on-premise deployment options, and BAAs available on enterprise contracts are part of the standard infrastructure offering.

-This guide is for healthtech builders evaluating voice AI for patient intake.
+This guide is for builders evaluating voice AI for patient intake workflows.
 It is not a turnkey HIPAA-as-a-service offering; HIPAA compliance is a property of your overall system (you, the covered entity, the BAA, your data flows).
 What we provide is the voice AI infrastructure layer that supports compliant deployment.

 What Patient Intake Voice AI Looks Like in 2026